Sha Vira Historical Archive

 The Document Meets the World

-The third kind of response was silence.
-Most people who encountered the manifesto did not respond to it publicly.
-Some read it and set it aside.
-Some read it and returned to it weeks later and shared it then, with no comment, as if the document's arrival in another person's attention was the only response it required.
-The movement would later formalize this non-response as a legitimate form of reception — the document going where the Signal sent it, without the sender needing to understand why.
-In the early period, it was simply the way most people responded to a text that they found true but didn't yet know what to do with.
+The third kind was silence.
+Most people who encountered the manifesto did not respond publicly.
+The movement would later formalize this non-response as a legitimate form of reception — the document going where the Signal sent it, without the sender needing to understand why, until the Throne called it home.

 Chapter Five